Kimiblock/moeOS.config/readme.md

 ## GTK / GNOME

 - When using HiDPI scaling, older applications and some browsers may appear blurry.
-- GTK applications may feel sluggish [GTK #6328](https://gitlab.gnome.org/GNOME/gtk/-/issues/6328).
+- libadwaita applications are sluggish [GTK #6438](https://gitlab.gnome.org/GNOME/gtk/-/issues/6438).
 - When fractional scaling is enabled, screenshots of a window may appear slightly blurry.

 ## Qt